Volkanite/knowledge/key.md

 Copy to GitHub [Settings](https://github.com/settings/keys) , click "New SSH key", enter a reasonable name in the Title field to help you identify the key, then paste your key in the Key field then click "Add SSH Key".

 ### Step 7
+Testing the key.
 Take note that the key says 'Never used' :
 ![alt text](https://github.com/Volkanite/knowledge/blob/master/images/key_before.png "Before use")

-Testing the key:
 - Clone one of your repositories using the SSH method.
 Note that you have to select SSH, as choosing HTTPS will result in normal username and password authentication:
 ![alt text](https://github.com/Volkanite/knowledge/blob/master/images/ssh_clone.png)

-- First time using key should give a warning message.
+- First time using the key should give a warning message.
 Type 'yes' to continue.

 ![alt text](https://github.com/Volkanite/knowledge/blob/master/images/clone.png)